Nithin-nakka/Amazon_Repository/README.md

 🔗 **View Project:**
 https://nithin-nakka.github.io/Amazon_Repository/

+> ⏳ If the link shows 404, wait a minute after enabling GitHub Pages or recheck settings.

 ---

 ## 📌 Project Overview

-This project is a **frontend clone of the Amazon homepage**, created for learning and practice purposes.
+This is a **frontend UI clone of the Amazon homepage**, created for learning and practice.

-It demonstrates:
+It focuses on:

 * Layout structuring
 * Responsive design